 We argue a tax on sugar-sweetened beverages (SSBs), such as soft drinks, fruit drinks and cordials, is the best tax option.
 We define SSBs as non-alcoholic, water-based beverages with added sugar.
 Such a tax would reduce consumption of these drinks, increase the retail price closer to the social cost and recoup some of the costs to non-obese people caused by obesity.
 Most SSBs have no nutritional value and contribute to a large share of added sugar consumption, especially among young people.
 There is strong evidence that SSBs contribute to weight gain, obesity and associated health problems.
-SSBs have contributed an estimated 10 per cent to Australia's obesity epidemic is imposing a heavy cost burden on governments and non-obese Australians.
+SSBs have contributed an estimated 10 per cent to Australia's obesity problem.
+A new tax is justified because the market has failed: the obesity epidemic is imposing a heavy cost burden on governments and non-obese Australians.